Skip to main content

 1. Criminal Law Firm New York City | Client Background and Initial Exposure

+The client, a college student with no criminal history, was contacted by investigators following a complaint alleging non consensual intercourse.
 Even before an arrest is made, New York prosecutors can assume control of an investigation and move toward presenting charges to a grand jury, making immediate legal representation essential.

-Client’s Narrative and Sequence of Events
+Client’S Narrative and Sequence of Events

 The client described meeting the complainant at a social gathering, exchanging contact information, and receiving a message from her later that evening inviting him to meet at her location.